Last updated May. 19, 2023 by Charles Zemub

 If you’re looking for a way to kickstart your podcasting journey that ends in massive engagement and sharing of your audio content with the world, you’ll need a podcast host.

 Podcasting isn’t pretty much as basic as recording some sound and uploading it to iTunes – first; you need to have your podcasts episode hosted on a podcast hosting service.

-In this guide, I positioned and surveyed the best podcast hosting services based on the value, unwavering quality, customer service, month-to-month upload volume, consistency, organization, adaptation, usability, promoting highlights, supported applications, and that’s only the tip of the iceberg.
+In this guide, I positioned and surveyed the best podcast hosting services based on their value, unwavering quality, customer service, month-to-month upload volume, consistency, organization, adaptation, usability, promoting highlights, and supported applications, and that’s only the tip of the iceberg.

 Buzzsprout allows podcasters to integrate a podcast recording player directly on your site – and you can choose to upload only one episode or an entire playlist of episodes.
 They have a lot of amazing features which makes them easily rank first on our list.